-If you are a creative soul, brooders can be made out of many things: an old chest of drawers, bathtub, old crib – you get the idea!
+If you are a creative soul, brooders can be made of many things: an old chest of drawers, bathtub, and crib – you get the idea!

 The brooder should be large enough to allow for rapid growth.
 Chicks are near adult size by sixteen weeks, so unless you plan to have them in a separate ‘grow out’ pen, the brooder should be big enough to accommodate them.

 There should be enough space for them to explore and room for the food and water to be away from the heat.

 As an example a fifty gallon plastic tote bin will accommodate around six to eight chicks until they are around four weeks, a little longer if they are bantams.

 If you do use a plastic bin or something else that has a slick or slippery surface, you should lay down some burlap, paper towels or an old towel so that the chicks have something to grip with their feet.

 If they are unable to grip or stand, they can get a condition called ‘spraddle leg’ where the legs slide apart and are unable to hold up the body.